 Now, you can get all in one type pants which tick all boxes in one but in general, you will be going up and up in price and cost.
 Fine for a serious trekker but if you’re new to hiking better to stick with a relatively standard pair of hiking pants that won’t break the bank.

 You can find some top examples of good hiking pants like that by checking out the hiking pants page here.

 On the matter of whether you should wear hiking shorts or pants.
 You can just have both!
 The best thing to get for hotter weather is a pair of convertible pants.
 You ideally want a pair of rain pants separate to use with your hiking pants if you need to.

 Keep in mind the height you will be hiking to.
 As you go further up, it will get colder and you will also start to get more exposed to higher winds which of course can make things significantly colder.
 That being the case, shorts may become less appealing 🙂

 In hotter weather it is hard to beat the convertible pants, I like them and use them a lot in the summer.
 They’re lighter too and many will have some UV protection in them too which can’t hurt on a hot summers day.

 In conclusion, you need to judge what is best to wear based on the demands of the climate and the season.
 As always, if you can get advice from an experienced hiker in advance or from someone who knows the hike and route you plan to be hiking on, you should take advantage of it.

-If you would like to see some more examples of good hiking pants check out the men's hiking pants comparison table and the women's hiking pants comparison table.
-They will give you a good idea of what you should be aiming for.
+If you would like to see some more examples of good hiking pants check out the hiking pants page.
+You can get a good idea of what you should be aiming for through that page.

 In the next blog post, we’ll take a look at some hiking shirts and tees that are good options to wear on your first hike!